Yirawala: Art career

 Art dealers went against Yirawala's wishes of presenting and selling his paintings in story cycles, and most of the profit for his artwork went directly to the art dealers.
 His artwork was sold both within Australia and overseas.
 This caused Yirawala to become disillusioned with the art industry and he never knew the outcome of many of his famous and sacred artworks.
-Yirawala strongly opposed the commercialisation of his work.
+Yirawala strongly opposed the commercialization of his work.
+However, since his death some of his works have sold for over sixty-thousand dollars at auction.
+Through his artwork, Yirawala was a part of a movement among the Aboriginal people to acquire self-determination and independence.
+His work helped modify Western perspectives of "contemporary" art while also helping bring Aboriginal art to the Western art landscape.

-Yirawala often told witty stories and had a great sense of humour which prevented him becoming completely disillusioned with the commercial art industry.
+Yirawala often told witty stories and had a great sense of humor which prevented him becoming completely disillusioned with the commercial art industry.
 He is often fondly remembered as having a handsome and dignified face with piercing eyes, shielded by an old bush hat.

 School of Yirawala

-Marrkolidjban outstation in the Liverpool River region played an important role in the development of Aboriginal art.
-It was here that Yirawala taught and influenced other artists such as Curly Bardkadubba, Peter Marralwanga and John Mawurndjul.
-Techniques in cross-hatching were learned and expanded on by a new generation of artists.

-When Yirawala returned to Croker Island, he introduced cross-hatching to artists there, including Midjau Midjau and Samual Wagbara.

-Yirawala's willingness to blend different regional painting styles resulted in major artistic and stylistic changes in Aboriginal bark paintings.